The Ultimate Half-Marathon Training Plan

 Let’s go back to the time in between your runs – it’s as crucial as the days you reach your planned kilometres.

-What kind of activity should you engage in?
-Things like lifting weights and performing lunges and squats will all be great, as they’ll help you build muscle and create that functional ‘core’ needed when you run longer distances.
+- What kind of activity should you engage in?
+Things like lifting free weights and performing weighted lunges and squats will all be great, as they’ll help you build muscle and create that functional ‘core’ needed when you run longer distances.

-Endurance training – and intervals, in particular – on the other hand, can be a great way to quickly enhance your cardiovascular health.
-If you struggle with completing a distance on a single attempt without running out of breath, you could introduce a sequence, like a two-minute run, one-minute walk, five to ten times.
+Endurance training – and interval training in particular – can be a great way to quickly enhance your cardiovascular health.
+If you struggle with completing a distance on a single attempt without running out of breath, you could introduce a sequence, like a two-minute run followed by a one-minute walk, five to ten times.
 You’ll cover the same running distance, but the walks in between will help your heart recoup.

 Increasing the distance and shortening the low-intensity parts of your intervals gradually will help your body adapt to long-distance runs – and potentially contribute to a better time on the finish line.